A Parallel-in-Time Combination Method for Parabolic Problems: Theoretical framework

 Note that the Hilbert curve is isotropic, but we encounter anisotropic grids in the combination method.
-To deal with the anisotropy of a grid $\Omega_l$, we adjust in this paper the non-maximum dimensions to the maximum dimension by counting an appropriate number of {\em virtual} nodes uniformly between the actual grid nodes.
-Note that these nodes are not inserted into the grid in praxis.
-They can rather be interpreted as an offset in the enumeration along the space-filling curve.
-This is in contrast to \cite{Griebel2023}, where the anisotropic grids were virtually padded during enumeration along the space-filling curve by extending the non-maximum dimensions to match the maximum dimension.
+To deal with the anisotropy of a grid $\Omega_l$, we adjust in this paper the non-maximum dimensions to the maximum dimension by inserting an appropriate number of {\em virtual} nodes uniformly between the actual grid nodes, which results in an isotropic grid.
+Note that these virtual nodes are only used for the enumeration of the actual grid nodes along the space-filling curve and are not inserted into the grid in praxis.
+Thus they can be interpreted as an offset in the enumeration along the space-filling curve.
+This is in contrast to \cite{Griebel2023}, where the anisotropic grids were padded by padding each non-maximum dimensions from the right to match the maximum dimension.
 Our new approach allows for more uniformly shaped subdomains, which slightly improves the convergence rate of the spatial solver.
 The specific choice